 The Thing for You?

-From day one, you follow the program in English: all the compulsory courses and lectures are taught in English and you will also present your ideas and write your assignments and exams in English.
+From day one, you follow the programme in English: all the compulsory courses and lectures are taught in English and you will also present your ideas and write your assignments and exams in English.
 Besides that, you have a broad range of interests and are also ready to dig deep.
 A history student is extremely curious, but you’re not just looking for answers.
 You want to ask questions and become involved in the social debate.
 Does this appeal to you?
-In that case, our BA History program may be just the thing for you.
+In that case, our BA History programme may be just the thing for you.

 Do you want to get to know Utrecht already during the summer holidays?
-Do you want to become familiar with the Dutch language, improve your academic English or learn more about Dutch culture?
+Do you want to become familiar with the Dutch language, improve your academic English, or learn more about Dutch culture?
 The Summer School Utrecht offers more than 200 summer courses in an international environment, attracting over 3000 students from over 120 different countries.

 A total of 88% of all of the first-year History students in Utrecht complete their first year and go on to the second year (class of 2014).
 The national percentage is 79%.
 Of the Utrecht students who go on to their second year, 72% earn their diploma within four years (class of 2011).
 The national percentage of History students earning a degree is 64%.

-After a Bachelor's most students go on to take a follow-on Master’s program.
+After a Bachelor's most students go on to take a follow-on Master’s programme.
 A Master’s allows you to work in various fields of employment.
 It all depends on the direction you followed in your specialization.

 As a result of the capacity to analyze and present large amounts of complex information, historians are in demand in all kinds of policy and other roles in the public and private sectors.
-Depending on the choice of a specific Master’s program, you will also be qualified for employment in special working environments, such as international organizations, museums, archives, and academic institutions for instance.
+Depending on the choice of a specific Master’s programme, you will also be qualified for employment in special working environments, such as international organizations, museums, archives, and academic institutions for instance.
 But journalism and education should also be considered.

 About the School